StanForever/awesome-websites/README.md

 * [https://anotepad.com](https://anotepad.com/) : Anotepad.com is your online notepad on the web.
 It allows you to store notes on the GO without having to Login.
 You can use a rich text editor, sort notes by date or title and make notes private.
 Best of all - anotepad is a fast, clean, simple to use and FREE notepad online.
 * [https://asciinema.org](https://asciinema.org/) : Forget screen recording apps and blurry video.
 Enjoy a lightweight, purely text-based approach to terminal recording and sharing.
 * [https://guacamole.apache.org](https://guacamole.apache.org/) : Access your computers from anywhere.
+* [https://algorithm-visualizer.org](https://algorithm-visualizer.org) : Algorithm Visualizer is an interactive online platform that visualizes algorithms from code.
+Learning an algorithm gets much easier with visualizing it.

 ## B :
 * [https://builtwith.com](https://builtwith.com/) : Find out what websites are built with.
 You can find the technology stack of any website.